abpframework/abp/docs/en/framework/architecture/domain-driven-design/application-services.md

 ### Working with Streams

 `Stream` object itself is not serializable.
 So, you may have problems if you directly use `Stream` as the parameter or the return value for your application service.
-ABP Framework provides a special type, `IRemoteStreamContent` to be used to get or return streams in the application services.
+ABP provides a special type, `IRemoteStreamContent` to be used to get or return streams in the application services.

 **Example: Application Service Interface that can be used to get and return streams**